 What to look for when buying a power strip

-As we mentioned before, the main things to have in mind are the number of outlets you will need and the length of the cord.
+As we mentioned before, the main things to have in mind are the number of outlets you will need and the .
 You will also want to think about the type of appliance you are going to be using and how the power strip will be used.